 (vi) if exclusive native title has been determined under the NT Act to exist in relation to the land, the registered native title body corporate (as defined in the NT Act section 253) in respect of the native title rights and interests concerned.

-[Section 8D inserted by No. 28 of 2015 s.
+[Section 8D inserted: No. 28 of 2015 s.
 11.]

 8E.
 Recognition of regional parks